Striders History 1982-1993 by Roger Stevenson (founder member and club archivist)

 February 1989

-• What turned out to be a memorable day on January 14th last was the hosting by Striders in Graves Park of the Northern Cross Country Champs.
+• What turned out to be a memorable day on 14 January last was the hosting by Striders in Graves Park of the Northern Cross Country Championships

-• Striders Veteran Ladies, Rachel Leonard, Claire Piddington & Sally Wakefield, took the Silver medals in the Yorkshire Veterans Cross Country Champs at Thirsk.
+• Striders Veteran Ladies Rachel Leonard, Claire Piddington and Sally Wakefield took the Silver medals in the Yorkshire Veterans Cross Country Champs at Thirsk.
 These were the first county medals to be won by Striders.
-Rachel, Claire & Sally were well supported by Mary Howarth, Chris Hall, Sheena Woodhead & Norma Parkes.
+Rachel, Claire and Sally were well supported by Mary Howarth, Chris Hall, Sheena Woodhead and Norma Parkes.

 March 1989

-• The first organised cycle ride for club members was to take place on the
+• The first organised cycle ride for club members was to take place on 2 April

-• Adidas became involved in a series of mid week road races.
-2 events, 5K and 10K were to be held in Sheffield City Centre.
+• Adidas became involved in a series of mid-week road races.
+Two events (5k and 10k) were to be held in Sheffield city centre

 • In celebration of the 100 years of the Yorkshire Cross Country Association, a dinner was held at the Griffin Hotel in Leeds.
-Striders were represented by Roger Stevenson, Dave & Rob Ashurst and Graeme Siddall.
+Striders were represented by Roger Stevenson, Dave and Rob Ashurst and Graeme Siddall

-• 17 area track fixtures advertised with events at Woodbourn Rd, Cudworth & Rockingham.
+• 17 area track fixtures advertised with events at Woodbourn Road, Cudworth and Rockingham

-• 4 Junior Striders represented the club at county level.
+• Four Junior Striders represented the club at county level

 April 1989